In the UK, we call them aubergines but a more common word for those plump, dark vegetables appears to be eggplant.

 So Many Aubergine Dishes

-Mmm, we’ll not go through the full list of our aubergine experiments here because we already have a list of our favourite Turkish aubergine recipes.
+Mmm, we’ll not go through the full list of our aubergine experiments here because we already have a list of our favourite Turkish eggplant recipes.

 Reader Tip: This roasted aubergine salad recipe is suitable for both vegetarians and vegans.